LoginRadius/engineering-portal/content/user-authentication-react-application/index.md

     };
     export default LogoutButton;
 ```
-In the above code, We have called invalidate token api, which expires your access token.
+In the above code, we have called invalidated token api, which expires your access token.

 ### Add Signup to your react application